Mrudraia/argo-demo/README.md

 # argo-demo
-a sample learning on argocd in openshift cluster
+a sample learning on argocd in openshift cluster, testing argo deployments